kamilkhanlab/NonogramSolver.jl/docs/src/index.md

 ## Examples

-Suppose we wish to solve the above puzzles in Julia, and the package is installed.
-Enter the following commands in Julia's REPL, typing `Enter` at the end of each command:
+Suppose we wish to solve the above puzzles in Julia, and the package is already installed.
+Let's tackle the simpler puzzle above.
+First, load the package:

 ```julia
 using NonogramSolver
 ```

-Let's first tackle the simpler puzzle above.
-Store the row clues as a `Vector{Vector{Int}}`, and store the column clues as another `Vector{Vector{Int}}`:
+Store the row clues as a
+`Vector{Vector{Int}}`, and store the column clues as another `Vector{Vector{Int}}`: